 Are you familiar with bullet journals?
 It’s a style of journaling that organizes a journal into a hybrid diary/planner/to-do list for paper and pen lovers, but gives users flexibility to personalize according to their needs.
 I was intrigued when I first learned about bullet journaling (#bujo), and I even started one myself.
-I quickly went rogue on the organizational system (so many rules!), but I enjoy certain aspects of how it’s put together—modules, page-numbering, and an index to keep track of it all.
+I quickly went rogue on the organizational system (so many rules!), but I enjoy certain aspects of how a bullet journal is put together—modules, page-numbering, and an index to keep track of it all.

 It also appealed to my compulsion to make bookish lists.
 At any given time, I have about fifteen lists of books—to-read, to-buy, to-write about, etc.–fluttering around my house and stuffed into notebooks.
 I also keep a small journal of all of the books I’ve read since 2010 (it’s almost full!) with nothing more than title and date finished, but I don’t love how my lists aren’t all in one place.
 Surely there was a way to apply the #bujo organization magic on this madness!
 So I went looking for inspiration: